 Unified Model Partnership

-The Unified Model Partnership is a global enterprise consisting of a small number of operational and research centres that use and develop a world leading seamless modelling system for weather and climate applications.
+The Unified Model Partnership is a coordinated activity consisting of a small number of international operational and research centres that use and develop a world leading seamless modelling system for weather and climate applications.

 Aims and benefits

 The Unified Model is a suite of earth system modelling software used for weather and climate modelling applications.
 The UM Partnership enables scientific and technical collaboration on a shared modelling system, across a range of modelling and science issues relevant for weather and climate prediction.
 Working together reduces the cost and increases efficiency of the development through shared scientific and technical knowledge and development.
 It leverages science and technical effort beyond that possible from a single organisation."If you look at our numerical weather prediction performance, you can see a very distinct step change in the reliability of our warnings.
 For instance, when there was severe flooding in Victoria, warnings were issued five days in advance - a timeframe that would only have been dreamt of ten years before."
 Peter May, Assistant Director of Research & Development at the Bureau of Meteorology